matcutest/matcutest/mtools/README.txt

 This should give you a structure containing the full information of problem AKIVA, including its objective function, constraints (if any), starting point, etc.

-Try "help matcutest", "help macup", "help decup", and "help secuo" in MATLAB for more information.
+Try "help matcutest", "help macup", "help decup", and "help secup" in MATLAB for more information.